Nukaze/Nukaze/README.md

 *   🌍  I'm currently living in Bangkok,Thailand
 *   ✉️  You can contact me at [nukaze4@gmail.com](mailto:nukaze4@gmail.com)
 *   🧠  I am used to programming in Python and Java.
-I'm currently learning Flutter.
+I'm currently learning Flutter, Javascript and Typescript.
-*   ⚡  I'm in my 2nd year of my bachelor's degree in the field of Computer Science.
+*   ⚡  I'm in my 3rd year of my bachelor's degree in the field of Computer Science.
 *   🔭  I'm interested in Game Development, the creation of Mobile Applications, Artificial Intelligence and, of course, Machine Learning.

 ### Programming Skills